Cheap Dining In Vegas

-It was easy to see my excitement in this week’s edition of Sunday News.
-DuPar’s and Nacho Daddy expanding to Summerlin and the Vegas Strip, respectively, marked growth for two of my favorite downtown Las Vegas restaurants.
+It was easy to see my excitement in the TravelZork Vegas News.
+Du-par’s and Nacho Daddy expanding to Summerlin and the Vegas Strip, respectively, marked growth for two of my favorite downtown Las Vegas restaurants.
 I wouldn’t say that I love either of these restaurants but I absolutely love a very specific dish that each restaurant offers.

 When I’m in downtown Las Vegas you’ll very often see me dining at one of these two restaurants or enjoying Happy Hour at Pizza Rock.
 I don’t look for “cheap eats” but I like when food that I enjoy is tasty and inexpensive.
 Each restaurant has a specific menu item that costs less than $10 that is both a good value and tastes great.
 Adding a beverage, adult or otherwise, might take the bill over $10 but not by much.
 Let’s look deeper at the specific dishes that make these 3 restaurants a regular part of my visits to downtown Las Vegas.
 These dishes are fantastic for cheap dining in Vegas:

 There are Nacho Daddy locations in Henderson, Summerlin and downtown Las Vegas.
-As I mentioned on Sunday there’s a new Nacho Daddy restaurant opening later this year on the Vegas Strip.
-I’ll likely visit the new Nacho Daddy inside the Miracle Mile Shops at Planet Hollywood is convenient when on the Vegas Strip but I really only have eyes for one location.
+There is also now a Nacho Daddy restaurant on the Vegas Strip.
+I’ll likely visit the Nacho Daddy inside the Miracle Mile Shops at Planet Hollywood since it is convenient when on the Vegas Strip, but I really only have eyes for one location.

 I used to live around the block from the Summerlin restaurant and never visited.
 The downtown Las Vegas location is the only Nacho Daddy for me.
 I ordered chicken street tacos the first time I visited Nacho Daddy on 4th street and haven’t looked back.
 The occasional breakfast scramble is sometimes necessary (unlimited iced coffee refills!) but 95% of my orders at Nacho Daddy have been 3 small but filling street tacos that are often, but not exclusively (see above), accompanied by a cold cerveza.